The ship AMISTAD will be open for free public tours alongside our ship MARY A. WHALEN

 Sat, 8/11, 10am - 1pm & 2pm - 5pm

-We are on Pier 11, Atlantic Basin, next to the NYC Ferry Red Hook stop
+We are on Pier Pier 11, next to NYC Ferry's Red Hook stop.

-Walk in Atlantic Basin at the foot of Pioneer & Conover Street
+Walk in Atlantic Basin at the foot of Pioneer & Conover Streets.

 In 1839, Mende captives from Sierra Leone took control of the ship Amistad.
 They were unable to navigate back to Africa, and their ship was captured and towed into New London, Connecticut.
 The Mende were faced with slavery or execution, and their cause was taken up by many residents in Connecticut.
 U.S. Circuit and District courts ruled in favor of the Mende.
 This case was appealed to the U.S. Supreme Court; and in 1841, this court agreed with the lower court decisions and the Mende captives were ordered freed.